project-oak/oak/cc/tflite_micro/README.md

 There are two sorts of freestanding binaries, using hello_world model app as
 example:

-1. Build the binary that runs on PC
+1. Build the binary that runs on Linux

    ```bash
    bazel build //cc/tflite_micro/oak/apps/hello_world:hello_world_bin